damianhakert/damianhakert.github.io/source/direction/index.md

 ## We would love to partner with

-* IDE: Koding, Nitrous.io, Cloud9, CodeAnywhere, Codio and CodeEnvy (ship GitLab with them and button to open from GitLab)
+* Browser IDE: Koding, Nitrous.io, Cloud9, CodeAnywhere, Codio and CodeEnvy (ship GitLab with them and button to open from GitLab)

 * Configuration management: Chef, Puppet, Ansible, Salt, Docker (upload cookbooks, build containers, etc.)